Distance Learning Visionary

 Research/Project and Presentation Grant

-Nominations are no longer being accepted for the 2013 DLIG Visionary.
-Inquiries about the 2014 DLIG Visionary may be sent to the DLIG Co-Chairs at firstname.lastname@example.org .
+Nominations are currently being accepted for the 2014 DLIG Visionary.
+Inquiries or nominations may be sent to the DLIG Co-Chairs at firstname.lastname@example.org .

 Purpose: The Academic Library Association of Ohio (ALAO) seeks to encourage development and participation in ALAO activities.
 ALAO also recognizes the need to encourage and spotlight pioneering individuals, particularly those who offer their colleagues new and innovative practices that can be adapted and implemented in their home institutions.